lorencerri/powercord-message-tooltips/README.md

 ## Hey There 👋

-I work on these projects in my spare time, if you'd like to support me, you can do so by [buying me a coffee! ❤️](https://www.buymeacoffee.com/lorencerri)
+I work on these projects in my spare time, if you'd like to support me, you can do so via [Patreon! ❤️](https://www.patreon.com/lorencerri)

 ***Check out my other plugins:** [lorencerri.github.io/?tag=powercord](https://lorencerri.github.io/?tag=powercord)*